 At the outset of any client engagement, we will perform anti money-laundering checks required under Relevant Laws.

-We will not engage in any activity, practice or conduct which would constitute an offence under any anti-bribery and anti-corruption Law, including but not limited to the Criminal Finances Act 2017 and the Bribery Act 2010.
+We will not engage in any activity, practice or conduct which would constitute an offence under any Law pertaining to tax evasion, bribery or corruption, including but not limited to the Criminal Finances Act 2017 and the Bribery Act 2010.

 If you feel dissatisfied with our work, please initially raise your concern with the professional staff handling your work.
 If after that you think that there remains a problem, please ask that the case is referred to a Senior Partner or write to us, for the attention of the Senior Partner.